 Just Weeks After Prison Release, O.J.
-Simpson Is Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence
+Simpson Allegedly Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence

 “Will he ever learn his lesson?” another Twitter user chimed in.

 It remains to be determined whether or not this most recent scandal will affect Simpson’s parole or count as a violation.
-As Sports Illustrated reported, there are still a ton of terms and conditions that O.J. must comply with while he’s out of jail.
+As Sports Illustrated reported, there is still a ton of terms and conditions that O.J. must comply with while he’s out of jail.
 In addition to submitting monthly reports on his developments in life, Simpson must receive permission before moving to another state.
-He is also subject to blood and breath tests to determine if there was excessive use of alcohol.
+He is also subject to blood and breath tests to determine if there was any excessive use of alcohol.
 O.J. has yet to comment on his most recent actions.

-Do you think that an incident like this could land him back in jail?
+Do you think that an incident like this could land him back in prison?

 [Featured Image by Jason Bean-Pool/Getty Images]